Davidgraey/ml-tools/README.md

 ## Overview

-**PolyerGalio** (Greek for "multiple tools") is a collection of implemented machine learning methods ranging from
+**PolyErgalio** (Greek for "multiple tools") is a collection of implemented machine learning methods ranging from
 data encoding and processing pipelines to supervised learning and clustering.

 The focus of this repository is: